Effective Strategies for Contract Risk Mitigation

 - Prioritize based on likelihood and potential impact.

-💡 Pro Tip: Assign each contract a numerical risk score (1–10) for easier comparison and prioritization.
+💡 Pro Tip: Let the Review Agent assign each contract a numerical compliance score for easier comparison and prioritization.

 ⚠️ Important: If you find unclear contract terms, revisit negotiation records or escalate for interpretation before proceeding.